yveschris/discrete-event-solver/README.md

 # world's first discrete event solver
 computer_network_simulator_in_python: computer network simulator using discrete event solver.

+I work on network performance and always find network simulators hard to use in terms of code readability and runtime performance.
+I decided to develop a simulator based on Lindley equation (which is the core of queueing theory), in September 2021.

-Such a simulator has two major advantages:
+I call this type of simulation ``discrete event solver''.
+Such a solver has two major advantages comparing to the conventional discrete event simulation:
-1. super fast: it's supposed to be at least 100x faster than the conventional network simulators that use discrete event simulation
+1. super fast: it's supposed to be at least 100x faster than the conventional network simulators;
 2. super easy to read and super simple to develop your own ideas: the codes are written in Python and the total line number is less than 1k.

 I'm committed to this simulator to make sure that it will be a real computer network simulator and other types of simulators based on this discrete-event simulator.
 Enjoy!